 These accident cases are often very catastrophic, as the sheer size and weight of the average CMV dwarfs the average passenger vehicle by comparison.
 CMVs are also much more difficult to control.

-130 feet: the distance required by an average passenger vehicle to come to a complete stop from a speed of 55 miles per hour
+130 feet: The distance required by an average passenger vehicle to come to a complete stop from a speed of 55 miles per hour

-400 feet: the distance required by an average semi-truck to come to a complete stop from a speed of 55 miles per hour
+400 feet: The distance required by an average semi-truck to come to a complete stop from a speed of 55 miles per hour

 The truth is the American economy relies greatly on the trucking industry.
 While the benefits of the trucking industry are great for the economy, so are the dangers for the average driver.

-70%: percentage of consumer goods in the United States transported by semi-trucks
+70 percent: Percentage of consumer goods in the United States transported by semi-trucks

-2 million: total number of semi-trucks on our nation's roadways
+2 million: Total number of semi-trucks on our nation's roadways

-8.9 million: total number of people who rely on the trucking industry for employment
+8.9 million: Total number of people who rely on the trucking industry for employment

-3,964: fatalities resulting from accidents involving a semi-truck or other commercial motor vehicle
+3,964: Fatalities resulting from accidents involving a semi-truck or other commercial motor vehicle

-95,000: injuries resulting from accidents involving a semi-truck or other commercial motor vehicle
+95,000: Injuries resulting from accidents involving a semi-truck or other commercial motor vehicle

 Furthermore, semi-truck drivers are found to be at-fault in a significant percentage of accident cases involving CMVs, yet are rarely injured by these same collisions.

-71%: Percentage of fatalities resulting from semi-truck crashes caused to the occupant of another vehicle, not an occupant of the semi-truck
+71 percent: Percentage of fatalities resulting from semi-truck crashes caused to the occupant of another vehicle, not an occupant of the semi-truck

-72%: Percentage of injuries resulting from semi-truck crashes caused to the occupant of another vehicle, not an occupant of the semi-truck
+72 percent: Percentage of injuries resulting from semi-truck crashes caused to the occupant of another vehicle, not an occupant of the semi-truck